 Reduce costs and increase business productivity with an IWMS

 Real estate and facility management costs typically represent over 20% of an organisation’s costs.
-Integrated Workplace Management Systems (IWMS) are software solutions that enable executives and managers to reduce these costs significantly and increase business productivity in one go.
-An IWMS is used by an organisation looking for more efficiency, transparency, flexibility and customer satisfaction in their facilities management processes.
+Integrated Workplace Management Systems (IWMS) are software solutions that enable executives and managers to reduce these costs significantly, while increasing business productivity.
+An IWMS is used by an organisation looking for greater efficiency, transparency, flexibility and customer satisfaction in their facilities management processes.
+Research from Research & Markets states that the deployment of an IWMS solution leads to a reduction in facility maintenance costs of 14%, an improvement in workspace management by up to 40% and an increase in facility usage efficiency of 42% (IWMS Marketplace: IWMS Platforms, Software, and Solutions Market Outlook and Forecasts 2018 – 2023, 2018).

 Integrated Workplace Management Systems typically support business processes in Real Estate Management, Asset & Maintenance planning and control, Space & Workplace Management, Services Management, Project Management, and Sustainability Management.
 The best integrated workplace management system is one whereIWMS software is based on a single database platform, and where multiple business processes from all disciplines are interconnected.
 This ensures high quality management information, full compliance, and maximised monitoring and control.

 Video | What is an IWMS?